Thank you to all volunteers who joined us Saturday, January 15, in honor of Dr. King at the Afya Foundation!

 SCARSDALE: The Westchester County Diaper Bank is hosting a diaper drive to support the Child Care Council of Westchester.
 The diapers you drop off during this service event will allow struggling families, who cannot always provide a supply of diapers for their little ones, to go to work without that worry.
 When you stop by the Childcare Council of Westchester on January 26th, you’ll have a chance to meet some of the grateful childcare providers and parents and recognize immediately the impact you’ve made.
 Your generosity and smile will make their days!

 The Martin Luther King, Jr. National Day of Service is a day intended to empower individuals, strengthen communities, bridge barriers, create solutions to social problems, and move us closer to Dr. King’s vision of a “Beloved Community.”

-Thank you to the virtual volunteers who joined us for our 11th Annual MLK Day and to the thousands of volunteers who have served with us over the last decade to make this National Day of Service a part of who we are as a connected and resilient community.
+Thank you to the thousands of volunteers who have served with us over the last decade to make this National Day of Service a part of who we are as a connected and resilient community.